-- To define an open security architecture for consumer and connected devices - the trusted execution environment (TEE) - enabling the development and deployment of security applications from multiple service providers including technical specifications compliance and security certification programs.
+- To define an open security architecture for consumer and connected devices based on a trusted execution environment (TEE) - enabling the development and deployment of security applications from multiple service providers including technical specifications compliance and security certification programs.

-The Device Committee is currently chaired by Christophe Colas from Trustonic.
+The Device Committee is chaired by Christophe Colas from Trustonic.
+55 member companies participate.

-- To develop, maintain and evolve specifications for the TEE.
+- To manage, prioritize, develop, maintain and evolve specifications for the TEE.

-- To advance and maintain the GlobalPlatform TEE Compliance Program, to facilitate interoperability with trusted application deployments within TEEs.
+- To advance and maintain the GlobalPlatform Device Compliance Program, to facilitate interoperability of device technologies on different handset implementations.

-- To define, develop and progress the GlobalPlatform TEE Security Certification Program, to facilitate the security ranking of TEE implementations.
+- To progress the work of the GlobalPlatform TEE Security Certification Scheme, to facilitate the security evaluations of TEE implementations.

 - To maintain and evolve specifications for the GlobalPlatform Secure Element Access Control Specification enabling the control of communication between device applications and trusted applications (TAs) to SEs and including the related compliance program.

 Beneficiaries of the Committee Include:

 - Device and chipset manufacturers looking for a standardized way to provide a TEE.

 - Device manufacturers looking to implement and test device technology as defined in GlobalPlatform Specifications.